By Mariam G. MacGregor, author of Building Everyday Leadership for All Kids

 This is a mere scratch on the surface of ideas for fitting leadership development into the typical school day.
 I’d love to hear what others do to encourage authentic student leadership in the classroom and school halls.
 Share your successes in the comments area, or post them to the Free Spirit Twitter feed.
 And if you’d like to have me lead your team through a workshop on the topic, email me or reach me through Twitter at @mariammacgregor.

 Mariam G. MacGregor, M.S., served as the school counselor and coordinator of leadership programs at an alternative high school in Colorado.
 While there, she received honorable mention for Counselor of the Year.
-Now, she’s a nationally recognized leadership consultant who works with schools (K–12 and higher education), nonprofit agencies, faith groups, and communities interested in developing meaningful, sustainable leadership efforts for kids, teens, and young adults.
-She founded Youthleadership.com (now mariammacgregor.com) to provide support to youth leaders and individuals working with them.
+Now, she’s a nationally recognized leadership consultant who works with schools (K–12 and higher education), nonprofit agencies, faith groups, companies, and communities interested in developing meaningful, sustainable leadership efforts for kids, teens, and young adults.
+She’s also assistant director of the Neeley Professional Development Center at Texas Christian University.
+Visit her website (mariammacgregor.com) for additional youth leadership resources.

 Free Spirit books by Mariam MacGregor: